Remy93130/Find-the-Title/README.md

 ### Prerequisites

 PHP 7 is mandatory !

-To install the project you need have composer to install external libraries used When composer is ready, install libraries
+To install the project you need have composer to install external libraries used.

+When composer is ready, install libraries
 ```
 composer install